Statscore

-STATSCORE is a Polish sports data company with headquarters in Katowice, Poland.
+STATSCORE is a sports data company with headquarters in Katowice, Poland.
 STATSCORE provides sports statistics, data and live match information to sports organizations, leagues, media outlets, broadcasters and betting operators.

-The company was founded as softnetSPORT in January 2006 in Katowice by Tomasz Myalski.
-STATSCORE's products include sports widgets, live trackers, sports data visualizations, minisites, and data feeds.
+Founded in January 2006 as softnetSPORT, STATSCORE offers a range of products, including sports widgets, live trackers, data visualizations, minisites, data feeds, sports tips, and gamification tools.

-STATSCORE's data currently covers 29 sports and over 10,000 sports competitions from all over the world, including soccer, American football, basketball, baseball, volleyball, rugby, ice hockey, tennis, futsal and ski jumping.
-The company also provides data for e-sports, such as League of Legends, Counter Strike, Dota 2.
-STATSCORE employs teams of professional scouts responsible for collecting live data from sporting events held around the world.
+STATSCORE's data currently covers around 30 sports all over the world, including soccer, American football, basketball, baseball, volleyball, rugby, ice hockey, tennis, futsal and ski jumping.

+STATSCORE employs a global team of scouts which covers more than 10,000 live events per month, and delivers data in real-time.

+In 2022, STATSCORE was acquired by LSports, a provider of sports data feeds and services.
+In 2024, the company underwent a comprehensive rebranding process, which included redesigning its product identities, online presence, visual identity, and logo, as well as opening a new office in Katowice.